Futuremappermydud/AscentLanguage/README.md

 - Expressions
 	- Expressions are essentially a group of instructions.
 Expressions can also contain expressions inside (for example function arguments).
 Expressions are separated by semi-colons.
 - Implicit Return
 	- The return of a statement is defined by the last separate expression with neither a assignment, definition, or similar.
 For example an expression of `lerp(5, 10, 0.5)` will return 7.5.
+Returns can also be explicit!
+Just place return before your statement.
 - Variables
 	- Variables are similar to Query Variables in that they can be accessed within Molang, but they are different in a few ways.
 One way is that Variables cannot be defined in the implementing code but they can be read after evaluation.
 Another way is that Variables are defined in the expression using `let` similar to JavaScript.
 	- Example: